aws-samples/amazon-lex-customerservice-workshop/03_AmazonConnectIntegration/Readme.md

 </p></details>

 ### Claim a phone number for your Amazon Connect instance
-Once your Amazon Connect instance has been created, select **Get started** to select a phone number.
+Once your Amazon Connect instance has been created, click **Get started** to select a phone number.
 <details>
 <summary><strong>Step-by-step instructions (expand for details)</strong></summary><p>

-1. Select **Get started** to open the Amazon Connect Contact Center Manager (CCM) Welcome screen.
+1. Select **Get started** to open the Amazon Connect Contact Center Manager (CCM) welcome screen

-2. Select **Let's go** to claim a phone number.
+1. Select **Let's go** to claim a phone number

-3. Select **United States +1**, **Direct Dial**, and choose a phone number from the numbers provided.
-Select **Next**
+1. Select **United States +1**, **Direct Dial**, and choose a phone number from the numbers provided

-4. Dial the phone number you selected in step 3 from another phone (e.g. your mobile phone) and choose **1** from the voice menu to connect with an agent.
-You can then use the Amazon Connect Contact Control Panel to accept the call.
+1. Dial the phone number you selected in step 3 from another phone (e.g. your mobile phone) and choose **1** from the voice menu to connect with an agent; you can then use the Amazon Connect Contact Control Panel to accept the call
-5. Select **Continue**.
-This will open the Amazon Connect console.
+	> It may take a few minutes before the claimed phone number is active.

+1. Choose **Continue** to get to the Amazon Connect App; poke around a bit to see what's available
+	> If you accepted a call, it should show up under the Contact search option.
 </p></details>

 ### Configure contact flow